Thizisfranklin/FarmGuard--Mushroom--Safety-Classifier/README.md

 ## Data Visualization

 * Crosstabulations for each feature against the class label.
-* Histograms and bar plots highlighting distribution differences (e.g., certain odors correlated strongly with poisonous labels).
+* Histograms and bar plots highlighting distribution differences

 ## Problem Formulation